vongostev/lightprop2d/docs/Reference.md

 ```

-Make a grid for Kx or Ky value.
+Return a grid for Kx or Ky values.

 | Parameters    | Type             | Doc             |
 |:-------|:-----------------|:----------------|